Data sets

 Background: The selection, development, or comparison of machine learning methods in data mining can be a difficult task based on the target problem and goals of a particular study.
 Numerous publicly available real-world and simulated benchmark datasets have emerged from different sources, but their organization and adoption as standards have been inconsistent.
 As such, selecting and curating specific benchmarks remains an unnecessary burden on machine learning practitioners and data scientists.

 Results: The present study introduces an accessible, curated, and developing public benchmark resource to facilitate identification of the strengths and weaknesses of different machine learning methodologies.
-We compare meta-features among the current set of benchmark datasets in this resource to characterize the diversity of available data.
-Finally, we apply a number of established machine learning methods to the entire benchmark suite and analyze how datasets and algorithms cluster in terms of performance.
+We compare meta-features among the current set of benchmark datasets in this resource to characterise the diversity of available data.
+Finally, we apply a number of established machine learning methods to the entire benchmark suite and analyse how datasets and algorithms cluster in terms of performance.
 From this study, we find that existing benchmarks lack the diversity to properly benchmark machine learning algorithms, and there are several gaps in benchmarking problems that still need to be considered.

 Have used this one; it is very convenient for generic benchmarking stuff.